MahmoudNasrAly/Playlist_Yotube_Audio_Downloading/README.md

 Verify FFmpeg installation with ffmpeg -version
 Ensure YouTube playlist URL is correct

-## if you stillhave a problem  on Windows:
+## if you still have a problem  on Windows:

 Download FFmpeg: